ShawnAzman/story-viz/README.md

 - **if you do not see this file**, take your `final_data.json` file and copy and paste it into the [src/data/](src/data/) folder. rename the file accordingly following the instructions above.

+9. also check if you see a corresponding folder for your story in the [public/chapters/](public/chapters/) folder (e.g., `public/chapters/gatsby/`) with the chapter `.txt` files.

+- **if you do not see this folder or it is empty**, copy your story's full chapter folder in [notebooks/chapters/](notebooks/chapters/) (e.g., `notebooks/chapters/gatsby/`) and paste it inside the [public/chapters/](public/chapters/) folder.

-9. in [src/components/Header/PlotOptions.tsx](src/components/Header/PlotOptions.tsx), add your file name to the `storyOptions` list. it should look something like this:
+10. in [src/components/Header/PlotOptions.tsx](src/components/Header/PlotOptions.tsx), add your file name to the `storyOptions` list. it should look something like this:

 ```
 const storyOptions = [